Baptistemontan/tp_crypto_1/README.md

 Elapsed time: 97.4512275s
 ```
 The cycle, evaluated distance and iterations are deterministic, every machine will spit out the same thing with the same arguments.

+# Depedencies

+## Digest

+the [digest](https://crates.io/crates/digest) describe a "standard" API for cryptographic hash functions.
+This API is implemented for multiple family of cryptographic algorithms, you can found a list of crates following this standard on this [github page](https://github.com/RustCrypto/hashes).
+This enable the code to be generic over the hash function, making addition of new hash function extremely easy.

+## Sha family library

+The library used for the Sha family is the [sha2](https://crates.io/crates/sha2) crate.
+(Also visible on the list mentionned above).

+## Hex

+The [hex crate](https://crates.io/crates/hex) provide utilities to parse hex strings, or convert number to an hex string.

+## Rand

+The [rand crate](https://crates.io/crates/rand) provide utilities to generate random numbers.
+It is probably not cryptographicly safe.
+It is used to generate the random default seed.

+## Clap

+The [clap crate](https://crates.io/crates/clap) allow to very easily create a CLI application.